ackmanlab/svg-assets/README.md

 The goal of this project is to provide a repository that contains scalable vector graphics (svg) content for open usage by our research group and the greater public community.

-All content in this repo should be contributed with the intension of being openly shared and compatible with the Creative Commons Public domain license [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+All content in this repo should be contributed with the intention of being openly shared and compatible with the Creative Commons Public domain license [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

+This repo will be made public after initial setup.

 ### What is svg?